NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Bestiary 1/Pit Fiend.md

 abilities_mid:
   - name: ""
   - name: "[[Bestiary Ability Glossary/Attack of Opportunity|Attack of Opportunity (Special)]]"
     desc: "`pf2:r`  The pit fiend can make an Attack of Opportunity when a creature within reach uses a concentrate action, in addition to the usual trigger.
-The devil can disrupt triggering concentrate actions, and they disrupt actions on any hit, not only a critical hit.\n"
+The devil can disrupt triggering concentrate actions, and they disrupt actions on any hit, not only a critical hit.\n\n* * *\n"

   - name: "Commander's Aura"
     desc: " (aura,divine) 100 feet.
-Commanded or allied evil creatures in the aura of lower level than the pit fiend gain a +1 circumstance bonus to attack rolls, damage rolls, AC, saves, and skill checks.\n[[Bestiary Effects/Effect_ Commander's Aura|Effect: Commander's Aura]]"
+Commanded or allied evil creatures in the aura of lower level than the pit fiend gain a +1 circumstance bonus to attack rolls, damage rolls, AC, saves, and skill checks.\n\n[[Bestiary Effects/Effect_ Commander's Aura|Effect: Commander's Aura]]"

   - name: "[[Bestiary Ability Glossary/Frightful Presence|Frightful Presence]]"
     desc: " (aura,divine,emotion,fear,mental) 20 feet.
-DC 42 Will check\n"
+DC 42 Will check\n\n* * *\n"

 attacks:
   - name: ""